 Patient Rights & Responsibilities

 The patient has the right to considerate and respectful care which optimizes the comfort and dignity of the patient throughout his/her treatment.
 Recognition of the patient’s dignity as a human being is of utmost concern.
 The patient has the right to exercise his or her rights without being subjected to discrimination or reprisal.
+Reasonable attempts will be made to accommodate the patient needs to communicate in the language primarily used by the patient.
+Interpretation services are available via the language line.
+The patient is encouraged to communicate their specific needs to the staff and physicians involved in their care

 Confidentiality and Disclosures